MrSinho/shvulkan/README.md

 ![Debian](https://a11ybadges.com/badge?logo=debian)

-On Debian and similar distribution before building the project you first need to install some packages:
+On Debian and similar distributions before building the project you first need to install some packages:

 ```bash
 sudo add-apt-repository -y ppa:oibaf/graphics-drivers